Skip to content

 Creating dynamic content handlers¶

-To add a new dynamic content handler, create a new PHP class inside the app/Services/PrerenderedSectionsLoader/DynamicContent directory.
+To add a new dynamic content handler, create a new PHP class inside the app/Services/PrerenderedSectionsLoader/Views/Dynamic directory in Brekz Website.

 This class needs to implement the IDynamicContentHandler interface, this will tell you what you have to implement.
 The interface also includes some PHPDoc, which can help you understand what each function should do and return.